-National Institute of Standards and Technology (NIST) offers very specific penetration testing guidelines for pentesters to help them improve the accuracy of the test.
+National Institute of Standards and Technology (NIST) offers very specific pentesting methodology for pentesters to help them improve the accuracy of the test.
 Both large and small companies, in various industries, can leverage this framework for a penetration test.

 What is PTES?